Blockstream/Jade/docs/index.rst

         }
     }

-* 'script' and 'path' should be omitted if a signature for this input is not required.
+* 'is_witness', 'script' and 'path' should be omitted if a signature for this input is not required.
 * If provided, 'script' should be the script-sig/redeem-script required to satisfy the input utxo.
 * 'input_tx' should be the streamed bytes of the txn which output the utxo being spent.
 * NOTE: if this is the only input, and 'is_witness' is 'true', the 'input_tx' can (optionally) be replaced with a 'satoshi' element, eg: '"satoshi": 2200000'.